Farrell C. Shiver was the first

 examiners from various state, local, and private laboratories.

-Today, SWGDOC continues to develop
+Today SWGDOC continues to develop

-of the FBI and is a task group of the ASTM.
+Investigation as a task group of the ASTM.